When the Wooden Man Begins to Sing, the Stone Woman Gets Up Dancing

 led by Senior Dharma Teacher Tenshin Reb Anderson

-This special three-week session provides an opportunity for experienced meditators to join the Green Gulch staff in a period of intensive residential practice.
-Our schedule will include morning, afternoon and evening zazen, oryoki meals, work periods, dharma talks and group discussions.
+This three-week retreat offers an opportunity for experienced meditators to join the Green Gulch staff in a period of intensive residential practice.
+Our schedule will include morning, afternoon and evening zazen; oryoki meals; work periods; dharma talks; and group discussions.
 There will also be formal and informal meetings with teachers, and classes given by the leader of the Intensive.
 The Intensive will conclude with a five-day sesshin.

 Sample Schedule & Guidelines: [Word] [PDF]

 - Non-refundable application fee: $30.
-This fee can be paid by check or through Eventbrite using this Ticket Table:
+This fee can be paid by check or online using the button below (available soon).

-- Intensive fee: $990 - shared student housing; $1,265 - shared guest housing; $1,680 - private guest housing (if available).
-Payment may be made by cash, check or credit card IN U.S. DOLLARS ONLY.
+- Intensive fee: $1,040 - shared student housing; $1,326 - shared guest housing; $1,765 - private guest housing (if available).
+Payment may be made by cash, check or credit card IN US DOLLARS ONLY.
 Green Gulch cannot accept payment in foreign currencies.
-Scholarships may be available upon request.
-Contact the Green Gulch Farm director.
+Some partial scholarships may be available upon request.
+Contact the Green Gulch Farm director (firstname.lastname@example.org).

-Deadline for applications is November 21, 2012.
+Deadline for applications: November 21.
 Late applications will be considered in mid-December, if space allows.

 *The fees for the Green Gulch Farm January Intensive do not fully cover the cost of maintaining Green Gulch Farm during the month of January.
 Please consider making a donation to San Francisco Zen Center to support the Intensive and the precious training and teachings offered at Green Gulch Farm, Green Dragon Temple, now and in the future.
 Thank you.